7 Reasons To Leave A Toxic Relationship And How To Get Help

 Learning how to leave a toxic relationship when you love your partner can be an incredibly difficult task.
 However, deciding to leave doesn’t necessarily mean that you love them any less, only that you prioritize your health and wellbeing and want to surround yourself with positivity.
 Realizing that you deserve this positivity, and maybe eventually a healthy relationship, can be the key to starting to move on.

 Another thing to remember is that it is not your job to change your partner.
-Even if you love them, they have to do the work to make themselves healthy.
-Leaving doesn’t mean that you will get into a new relationship right away; in fact, after you plan to leave a dangerous relationship, it is often best to surround yourself with friends and family, as well as work and hobbies you enjoy.
+Even if you love them, they are responsible for working towards their mental health.
+Leaving does not mean that you will get into a new relationship right away; in fact, after you plan to leave a dangerous relationship, it is often best to surround yourself with friends and family, as well as work and hobbies you enjoy.
 At the end of the day, figuring out how to leave a toxic relationship will make you a happier and healthier person and allow you to find a healthy, new relationship with someone that will treat you right.

 If you have difficulty ending a relationship you know you want to leave, talking things out with friends, family, or a therapist can help you find the best course of action.
 Reading about relationships in blog posts or articles could provide you with new ideas about why you deserve what you want.